KatKoyn/katkoyn-client/doc/translation_strings_policy.md

 Translation Strings Policy
 ===========================

-This document provides guidelines for internationalization of the Nyancoin Core software.
+This document provides guidelines for internationalization of the KatKoyn Core software.

 How to translate?
 ------------------